-3.2.3 Humanoids exhibition events
+3.1.3 Humanoid Research Demonstration Humanoid exhibition events

 Increasing the diversity of approaches used inside the league and broadening the views of participants is important to avoid stagnation and uniformity in design.
-In order to reduce this risk, exhibition events will be introduced.
+In order to reduce this risk, research demonstration events will be introduced.